My Diet History

 Deep down I figured it had something to do with the tomatoes being home grown, so I had always secretly hoped I could find my long-lost childhood tomatoes one day at a farmers market (or another friend’s vine).

 Even with all the anticipation built up over the years I was unprepared for the wave of pleasure and nostalgia that overwhelmed me when I tried the tomato sample I was offered that first Saturday.
-I had read Proust, but I have to believe this tomato was a thousand times better than his Madeline with tea.
-What he missed out on!
+I had read Proust, but I have to believe this tomato was a thousand times better than his madeleine with tea.

 It was hard enough to manage my weight when I was on a strict perma-diet.
 It was impossible to stay thin eating at San Francisco’s finest on a regular basis (don’t think I had completely given up my dining out habits).